UserLevelUp/LeWM/README.md

 ## 🚀 Quick Start

 ### Issues
-All development work for issues is assumed to be for the Angular app in LeWM-Angular folder
+All development work for issues is assumed to be for the Angular app in the LeWM-Angular folder

 LLMs, codex, @copilot, claude, gemini, etc... please refer to .github\copilot-instruction.md for instructions.